OpenFieldAutomation-OFA/ros-weed-control/README.md

 # ros-weed-control
-This repository contains all ROS 2 packages that were developed for the OFA Weed Control Unit.
-The unit is composed of a RGB-D camera to detect weeds on the ground and a 3-DOF robot arm equipped with an electrode at the end to electrucute the detected weeds.
+This repository contains the ROS 2 packages that were developed for the OFA weed control unit.
+The unit is composed of a RGB-D camera to detect weeds on the ground and a 3-DOF robot arm equipped with an electrode at the end to electrocute the detected weeds.

 A detailed description of the system can be found in chapters 3 and 4 of the [report](Weed%20Control%20Unit%20Report%20Haldemann.pdf).